JorjMcKie/Prime-numbers/README.md

 ## Contains
 * **primzahl.py:** A CLI demo script to serve as a frontend for invoking prime number methods and displaying their results.
 These functions are prime factorization,looking up the next prime (twin) and counting primes and prime twins below a certain number.
 Whenever possible, just hitting ENTER uses last function's output as input.
 So for example, ENTER will continue to show primes (or prime twins respectively) in ascending order.

 * **primes.py:** Contains the class definition for all prime number calculations.
 Can be used independently from the other files.
 Loading stored, previously calculated prime numbers is done during import - not during object creation.
 The `__del__` method of this class automatically performs a save to disk, if new prime numbers have been calculated.
 There is a built-in limit on the largest prime saved to disk, currently 5 million.
 This limit can be overwritten during object creation, and of course the definition can be updated, too.
-Prime numbers are stored as 32 bit integers ("unsigned long", using the `array` standard Python module, not a simple list), so there is an absolute upper limit of about 4.3 billion for the largest storable prime number.
+Prime numbers are stored as 32 bit integers ("unsigned long", using the `array` standard Python module, not a simple list), so there is an absolute upper limit of about 4.3 billion for the largest usable prime number.
 When new primes must be claculated, a **deterministic** version of the **Miller-Rabin-Test** is used.

 * **primzahl.de, primzahl.es:** optional files defining message translations from English to German and Spanish, respectively.
-The CLI script **primzahl.py** will check its first invocation parameter for an appropriate file extension.
+The CLI script **primzahl.py** will check its first invocation parameter for an appropriate file extension - "de"and "es" in these cases.
+In order to support your favorite language, create a **primzahl.xx** file and invoke the script with the parameter **xx**.
 If missing, English will be used.

 * **primenumbers.zip:** an optional file containing prime numbers until about one million.
 To be placed in the user's home directory.
 The actual prime number data in this file is LZMA-compressed (Python 3, or DEFLATEd in Python 2) and only occupies 58 KB.
 Will be extended automatically, based on highest prime number used in a session.
 Will be created automatically in the user's home directory if missing.
 During a session, these data serve as a cache to keep calculations of new prime number to a minimum.